voidstar69/divedivedive/README.md

-# divedivedive
+# Dive Dive Dive!
-A Unity game made for Ludum Dare #29: a Submarine game
+A Submarine game made in Unity, for the web.
+Made in 48 hours for Ludum Dare game compo #29.